-As researchers get a better understanding of how cannabinoids work within the body, we may soon expect the surge of studies regarding the health benefits and safety of delta 8 THC and the increase in the availability of d8 products such as edibles, tinctures, and vapes.
+As researchers understand how cannabinoids work within the body, we may soon expect a surge of studies regarding the health benefits and safety of delta 8 THC and the increase in the availability of d8 products such as edibles, tinctures, and vapes.

 To summarize, delta 8 THC is federally legal as long as it is extracted naturally from hemp.
 Marijuana-derived delta 8 products can only be purchased in states that have legalized recreational marijuana use.
 The extraction method is another factor influencing the legality of D8.
 Products made using the natural conversion process from CBD are compliant with the provisions of the 2018 Farm Bill.

-That being said, the DEA continues to hold its negative stance towards the legal status of delta 8 THC.
-However, their argumentation is wrong on many levels, one of them being the distinction between synthetic and natural extractions.
-Synthetically-derived delta 8 is nearly nonexistent, so for the time being, the majority of D8 products are legal.
+That being said, the DEA continues to hold its negative stance toward the legal status of delta 8 THC.
+However, their argumentation is wrong on many levels, one being the distinction between synthetic and natural extractions.
+Synthetically derived delta 8 is nearly nonexistent, so for the time being, the majority of D8 products are legal.

 So far, only 11 states have decided to ban the sale of delta 8 THC.
 You won’t buy it in Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Rhode Island, and Utah.

-If you want to make sure you’re buying a 100% legal product, check for third-party lab reports and always buy from reputable manufacturers who can deliver the standards we’ve talked about in this article.
+If you want to ensure you’re buying a 100% legal product, check for third-party lab reports and always buy from reputable manufacturers who can deliver the standards we’ve discussed in this article.